olegrum/ohmybot/README.md

 # About
 This is our pet project that gonna be multiplatform bot constructor.
-Nowbody knows if this project ever been finished.
+Nobody knows if this project will ever be finished.
 # The task :D
 The task was formulated by our friend as follows:
 ```